moneyadviceservice/bowndler/README.md

 # Bowndler

-Integrate bower and bundler, but making bower aware of gem bundles.
+Integrate bower and bundler, by making bower aware of gem bundles.

 NOTE:
 - this is experimental, your results may vary